 They will attempt anything and everything to pass a car, so you have to be alert.

 Further up into the mountains brought with it the crisp, fresh air.
-It became cooler and cooler until clouds prevented anything more than 10mph.
+It became cooler and cooler until clouds prevented anything more than ten miles per hour.

-Driving up for a couple of hours and you ponder the effort it took to create all of these roads and to put a mosque on top so many years ago.
+Driving up for a couple of hours, you ponder the effort it took to create these roads and put a mosque on top so many years ago.

-Descending towards the sea, it felt like the world was opening up to swallow us, as the landscape changed from winter to spring.
+Descending toward the sea, the world opened up to swallow us as the landscape changed from winter to spring.

-A similar road to the one in Simin Dasht which took us up, then no further: the road simply ended.
+A road similar to the one in Simin Dasht took us up, then no further: the road ended.

 The owner greeted us with a beaming smile and one of the best chelo & jujeh kebabs (lamb and chicken) I've ever had.

 We told him we were looking for a place to set up camp.
-He said not to worry.
-He knew just the place.
+He said not to worry, and he knew just the place.

 Waking up to Javaherdeh (which means jewel) is beautiful.
-The clouds silently passed through us and layered the landscape in a way I've never seen before.
+The clouds silently passed through us and layered the landscape in a way I'd never seen before.

-$2 for a huge jar of olives, less for stewed berries, and so much to choose from.
+$2 for a huge jar of olives, less for stewed berries, and much to choose from.